TRON-Bioinformatics/EasyFuse/README.md

 tar xvfz easyfuse2_mouse_ref_v1.tar.gz
 ```

 The samplesheet specification for running Easyfuse in this case remains the same.
-The following command shows the correct parameter combination
+The following command shows the correct parameter combination of reference, tools, and models required for mouse:

 ```bash
 nextflow run tron-bioinformatics/easyfuse -r x.y.z \